SPLG Annual Summer Conference 2015 – Full Programme AnnouncementLeave a Comment

 Session Three – Public Law Developments Elsewhere

-Drawing together the key themes from the day, Sheriff Sean Murphy will chair a ‘Question Time’ style panel session involving four of the day’s speakers.
-In this exciting addition to the programme, delegates will have the chance to ask a diverse range of speakers for their views on important issues of public law and to explore their reflections from the conference.
+Following on from Professor Curtice’s address, this final session, chaired by Sheriff Sean Murphy and Professor Curtice, will be a ‘Question Time’ style panel session involving three of the day’s speakers.
+The panellists are Professor John Curtice, James Wolffe QC, Professor Christine Bell and Ruth Crawford QC.
+Delegates will have the opportunity to ask a diverse range of speakers for their views on important issues of public law arising from the results of the General Election.

 The event is eligible for 6.5 hours CPD.
 Registration and coffee takes place from 9am – 9.25am.
 Lunch is provided from 1-2pm.
 The conference will come to a close at 5pm followed by a drinks reception.

 Tickets are priced at £95 and can be booked here: